-Clint was just finishing up making dinner when the twins opened the front door.
+Clint had just finished making dinner when the twins opened the front door.
 “Did you make lobster thermidor?”
 Danae asked him.
 “You know that’s my favorite, right?”

 “I did know, yes,” he smiled.
 Darcey walked to him and hugged him.
-“One more term to go, kitten,” he said, kissing her.
+“One more term to go, kitten,” he said and kissed her.

 “Then we’re out of here.”
 Together, I hope, she thought.

-The first snow of the season fell the last day of fall, with three weeks until Snowflake Day.
-School would be over, and the girls would be packing up and returning to Starlight Shores.
+The first snow of the season fell on the last day of fall, with three weeks until Snowflake Day.
+Classes would be over, and the girls would pack up and return to Starlight Shores.
 And up to this point, Darcey and Clint still hadn’t discussed what would happen after graduation.

-Clint was sleeping, with Darcey wrapped around him.
+Clint slept with Darcey wrapped around him.
 Since he moved into the house during the summer, he and Darcey had gotten close, almost inseparable.
 And yet, neither of them had violated their pledge in any capacity.
 The most they had done together was kiss, but it was more than enough for both of them.
-Darcey watched the snow falling outside her window in the bedroom, and wept quietly.
-Three more weeks together, and no plans had been made.
+Darcey watched the snow falling outside the window in her bedroom and wept quietly.
+Three more weeks together, and they had made no plans for their future.
 She would miss him when she and Danae went back to Starlight Shores after graduation.
 Her tears soaked into Clint’s shirt, and her sobs woke him.

 Darcey sniffled.
 “It’s nothing.
 Holiday blues,” she fibbed.
-She couldn’t bring herself to ask what was planned next for him.
+She couldn’t bring herself to ask what he had planned.
 She was afraid to know the answer.

 “Are you sure that’s it?”
-He turned over and faced her, enveloping her in his warm, loving embrace.
+He turned over and faced her and surrounded her in his warm, loving embrace.